tigerchen52/locality_symmetry/README.md

 We provide the following [experiments](experiments) to run BERT experiments.

 ## Citation
-Lihu Chen, Gaël Varoquaux1, Fabian M. Suchanek.
+Lihu Chen, Gaël Varoquaux, Fabian M. Suchanek.
 "The Locality and Symmetry of Positional Encodings".
 In EMNLP Findings 2023.
 ```
 @article{chen2023locality,
   title={The Locality and Symmetry of Positional Encodings},